webparking/laravel-db-rebuild/README.md

 ## Licence and Postcardware

-This software is open source and licensed under the MIT license.
+This software is open source and licensed under the [MIT license](LICENSE.md).

 If you use this software in your daily development we would appreciate to receive a postcard of your hometown.

-Please send it to:
+Please send it to: Webparking BV, Cypresbaan 31a, 2908 LT Capelle aan den IJssel, The Netherlands

-**Webparking**

-Cypresbaan 31A
-2908 LT
-Capelle aan den IJssel
-The Netherlands